jwolski/uberfavoritos/README.markdown

 * Editing favorites: Edit a favorite by clicking the Edit button in the list of favorites, filling in both required fields and by clicking the Apply button.
 You can also cancel out of the modifications by clicking the Cancel button.
 * Flashes messages - Flash messages will appear with every action performed
 * Pin drop: Pins drop on initial page load (for existing favorites) and any that you may add later.
 Hover over the pin and a tooltip will tell you the name of the favorite.
-* Pin replacement: Pins are replaced
+* Pin replacement: Pins are replaced when a favorite is updated
 * Pin removal:  Pins are removed when a favorite is deleted

 Directory structure:
 ----
-* app/models - ORM mappings
+* app/models/ - ORM mappings
-* app/routes - Endpoint definitions
+* app/routes/ - Endpoint definitions
-* app/views - ERB templates
+* app/views/ - ERB templates
-* config - Configuration initializers
+* config/ - Configuration initializers
-* migrations - Database migrations (see Rakefile to run)
+* migrations/ - Database migrations (see Rakefile to run)
-* public/css - App and vendor stylesheets
+* public/css/ - App and vendor stylesheets
-* public/img - Vendor images
+* public/img/ - Vendor images
-* public/js - App and vendor javascripts
+* public/js/ - App and vendor javascripts
-* test/routes - Functional tests for endpoints
+* test/routes/ - Functional tests for endpoints

 Endpoints:
 ----